Stefan-Seidel-AT/RNA_Seq/readme.txt

 "RNA_seq_image.sh" starts a docker container for R to analize data preprocessed by the scripts in the folder "\scripts"

- "\scripts" contains a file containin links for download of the data, and scripts for processing the data
+ "\scripts" contains a file containing links for download of the data, and scripts for processing the data